 Just as Australia has a proud history of competing at the Olympic Games, so too does the NSW Olympic Council have a proud history of making a difference for nearly 100 years (since 1911) in preparing Australian Olympic Teams.

-Once the athletes approach the start lines in London, the competition is theirs for the taking.
+Once the athletes approach the start lines in Rio, the competition is theirs for the taking.
 The NSWOC is proud to support their journey.